The Playboy of the Western World at the Corrib Rest

 McAlinden’s Acting Gymnasium may be an unpretentious production in terms of staging but it still scores some points.
 If anything, Adam Henderson-Scott as Mahon is superb.
 His acting skills are impressive, as he’s able to portray flawlessly and naturally a variety of emotions.
 Kathryn McCartin is also worthy of a mention.
 Minor characters deserve their minority as they mostly seem rather goofy.
 Some more rehearsal time wouldn’t go amiss, but the play is fairly enjoyable nonetheless.

-The Playboy of the Western World is on at the Corrib Rest until 19th January 2014, for further information or to book visit here.
+The Playboy of the Western World is at the Corrib Rest until 19th January 2014.
+For further information or to book visit the theatre’s website here.